jackyzha0/go-auth-w-mongo/README.md

 /login "creates a token if user is registered" /refresh "refresh current user's token"
-/dashboard "simple dashboard to display user's name"
+/dashboard "simple dashboard to display user's name" /dbhealthcheck "checks if connection to MongoDB is healthy"
 ```